Lauri-Iivarinen/groupcalendar/README.md

 End project for course 'Palvelinohjelmointi' (backend programming)

-- Language: java
+ - Language: Java
  - Framework: Spring
  - Database: Postgres

 Product is a groupcalendar where authenticated user can:

 - Find groups
 - Join groups
 - Leave groups
 - Create groups
 - Delete groups they created
 - Create events only visible for group members
 - Delete events they created
 - Choose to signup/cancel signup in events